SatriaNadirakhma/SatriaNadirakhma/README.md

 ## 🧑‍💼 Professional Summary

-- 3+ years of experience in Graphic Design (Intermediate)
+- 3+ years of experience in Visual Design (Intermediate)
 - 1+ years of experience in Front-End Developer (Junior)
 - Skilled in translating business requirements into engaging digital products.
 - Adapt at collaborating with cross-functional teams to deliver high-quality solutions.